s5uishida/docker_open5gs_volte_sms_config/README.md

 <h2 id="changelog">Changelog (summary)</h2>

-- [2023.08.05] Added the settings to use VoLTE/SMS with Raspberry Pi 4B.
+- [2023.08.05] Added the settings to use VoLTE and SMS with Raspberry Pi 4B.
 However, there is no confirmation of operation.
 - [2022.04.11] Open5GS HSS Cx interface now supports the settings related to SMSC application server.
 - [2022.02.27] Initial release.